Drawing and mindfulness: morning meditation

 When I've finished, what course can I do next?

-City lit offers a range of creative process and mindfulness based courses and we are pleased to announce our brand new Drawing and mindfulness: spring retreat course.
+City lit offers a range of creative process and mindfulness courses ranging from 1 day workshops to 6 week courses.
 If you want to expand on your creative output why not enrol onto our explore your creativity course, 50 drawings in a day or art and creative thinking with Rod Judkins.

 Helen is London-based artist who uses observation as her starting point.
 Her own paintings develop from a combination of drawings, memory and imagination.
 She studied Illustration at University of Arts Falmouth and completed the Drawing Year at the Royal Drawing School in 2008 where she now also teaches.
 One aspiration is to make a website so that her work can be easily viewed but there always seems to be something else she would rather be doing - like drawing!
 She loves the atmosphere of concentration in the life-room.
 She encourages students to find ways of mark making that are both disciplined and honest - a fine tuning of technique and a deepening of emotional engagement.
 Helen is a committed Buddhist and her teaching is informed by attitudes and practices from the Buddhist tradition, including meditation.
 This is especially emphasised in the Drawing and Mindfulness courses.
 Tutor's instrgram: www.instagram.com/helenkusalasara